-- b) The Group has impaired its trade receivables using a provisioning matrix representing expected credit losses based on a range of outcomes. - c) The Parent Company (Inspirisys Solutions Limited) has a trade receivable of ₹ 3,200 Lakhs as on 31 March 2021 from one of its subsidiary company Inspirisys Solutions North America, Inc (ISNA).
+- a) Trade receivables include due from related parties amounting to ₹ Nil lakhs (31 March 2021: ₹ 35 lakh).
+The carrying amount of the current trade receivable is considered a reasonable approximation of fair value as is expected to be collected within twelve months, such that the effect of any difference between the effective interest rate applied and the estimated current market rate is not significant. - b) The Group has impaired its trade receivables using a provisioning matrix representing expected credit losses based on a range of outcomes. - c) The Parent Company (Inspirisys Solutions Limited) has a trade receivable of ₹ 3,628 Lakhs as on 31 March 2022 from one of its subsidiary company Inspirisys Solutions North America, Inc (ISNA).
 The balance reflects accumulation of receivables since 2016-17.
 ISNA the wholly owned subsidiary of Inspirisys Solutions Limited (ISL), India is the marketing arm for the offshore services offered and delivered to the US customers of ISNA from ISL India.
 ISNA has been working with customers in North America and have been engaging them for onsite business in the US and offshore business for ISL India.
 The trade receivables in the books of ISL India represents services performed and billed on ISNA over the years in respect of offshore services for the clients of ISNA.
 The Management is working on turning around the business performance of ISNA and are hopeful of generating profits to pay ISL India against the trade receivables and to this effect have drawn up business plans for the subsidiary for the next few years.
 In view of the above, the Management considers not making any provision towards any provision for GST liability on amount receivable from ISNA on such export receivables together with interest thereon as the parent Company is hopeful of collecting the dues from ISNA. - d) Customer credit risk is managed based on the Group's established policy, procedures and control relating to customer credit risk management, pursuant to which outstanding customer receivables are regularly monitored by the management.
 Outstanding customer receivables are regularly monitored by the management to ensure the risk of credit loss is minimal.
-Credit quality of a customer is assessed based on historical information in relation to pattern of collections, defaults and credit worthiness of the customer.
+Credit quality of a customer is assessed based on historical information in relation to pattern of collections, defaults and credit worthiness of the customer. - e) There are no debts due by directors or other officers of the company.

 As at As at

-31 March 2021 31 March 2020
+31 March 2022 31 March 2021

-Movement of expected credit loss
+f) Movement of expected credit loss

-Balance at beginning of the year 1,694 1,593
+Balance at beginning of the year 1,525 1,694

-Additions during the year, net (Also refer note 29) 57 301
+Additions during the year, net (Also refer note 29) 693 57

-Utilised during the year (226) (200)
+Utilised during the year (632) (226)

-Balance at end of the year 1,525 1,694
+Balance at end of the year 1,586 1,525

 8 Bank balances

-Balances with bank held as margin money 772 833
+Balances with bank held as margin money 338 772

-772 833
+338 772

 Non-current bank balances represents, interest bearing deposits with bank with more than 12 months maturities.
 These margin money deposits are given as lien to obtain bank guarantee.
-These bank guarantee are issued to customers as collateral for execution of contract.
+These bank guarantee are issued to customers as collateral for execution of contracts.